ARM-software/scmi-tests/docs/user_guide.md

 >
 >`CROSS_COMPILE=<path/to/your/AArch64 compiler>/aarch64-linux-gnu- make PROTOCOLS=<comma separated protocol list>`

-The output of the make command is libscmi_test.a library, which can be linked and used in your test execution environment
+The output of the make command is libscmi_test.a library, which can be linked and used in your test execution environment.

-If the user does not specify PROTOCOLS variable when invoking make command, by default Base Protocol test library alone is generated.
+If you do not specify PROTOCOLS variable when invoking make command, Base Protocol test library alone is generated by default.

 >`CROSS_COMPILE=<path/to/your/AArch64 compiler>/aarch64-linux-gnu- make clean`
 >
 >`CROSS_COMPILE=<path/to/your/AArch64 compiler>/aarch64-linux-gnu- make PROTOCOLS=base,clock,power,system_power,performance,sensor`

-The output of this make commans is the libscmi_test.a library which includes tests for all the specified protocols.
-The comma separated values are the subfolder names found in `<test suite clone location>/protocols` folder.
+The output of this make command is the libscmi_test.a library that includes the tests for all the specified protocols.
+The comma-separated values are the subfolder names that are found in `<test suite clone location>/protocols` folder.
 If there are memory constraints on the platform, fewer tests can be included by modifying the PROTOCOLS variable.

-### Build the test suite as an OSPM agent
+### Build the test suite as a test agent
+A test agent is an execution wrapper for libscmi_test.a.

-#### Build for self test mocker platform
+#### Build for self-test mocker platform

-A self test framework is implemented on a mocker platform, which provides a fake response to the SCMI commands issued by the test suite.
-To build the library libscmi_test.a for the mocker platform, follow these steps:
+A self-test framework is implemented on a mocker platform that provides a fake response to the SCMI commands issued by the test suite.
+To build the library libscmi_test.a and scmi_test_agent for the mocker platform, follow these steps:

 >`make clean`
 >
 >`make PLAT=self_test/mocker PROTOCOLS=base,clock,performance,power,system_power,sensor`

-Do note that the mocker platform is to enable 'testing of the test framework' only.
+Note that the mocker platform is to enable 'testing of the test framework' only.
 When the test library is extended to support new protocols or commands, it is **not** necessary to support the same in the mocker platform, unless it is warranted for testing the framework changes.

-#### Build for arm juno platform
+#### Build OSPM agent for Arm Juno platform

 A reference implementation for Juno ADP is provided in the suite.
-In addition to building the library the build also enables the scmi test suite to run as an OSPM agent running from Linux using publicly available mailbox test driver interface.
-The user can build the test suite for Juno platform with the following command:
+In addition to building the library, the build also enables the SCMI test suite to run as an OSPM agent running from Linux using publicly available mailbox test driver interface.
+You can build the test suite for Juno platform with the following command:

 >`CROSS_COMPILE=<path/to/your/AArch64 compiler>/aarch64-linux-gnu- make clean`
 >